ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Methodology

 \subsection{Action Design}

 \textbf{Search Framework.} Once equipped with a rewards model (Section~\ref{sec: 3.3}), VDM can leverage any planning algorithm for search, as demonstrated in ~\cite{hao2023reasoninglanguagemodelplanning}.
 We employ beam search (Fig.~\ref{fig:teaser} (b)), a robust planning technique that efficiently navigates the search tree space, effectively balancing exploration and exploitation to identify high-reward trajectories.
-Specifically, beam search constructs a search tree iteratively, with each node representing a state and each edge denoting an action and the resulting state transition.
-To steer VDM toward the most promising nodes, the algorithm relies on a state-action reward function, $\Phi$ in Eq.~\ref{eq7}.
-To promote diversity among response candidates at each step, we maintain $K$ distinct trajectories.
+Specifically, each node represents a state and each edge denoting an action and the resulting state transition.
+To steer VDM toward the most promising nodes, the algorithm relies on a state-action reward function $\Phi$ in Eq.~\ref{eq7}.
+To promote at each step, we maintain $K$ distinct trajectories.
 From a tilted distribution, we sample $N$ initial noise instances, generating $K \times N$ candidates for the current step.
 The reward model evaluates each candidate, and the top-$K$ candidates with the highest scores are selected as responses for that step.
 This sampling and selection process iterates until the full response sequence is generated.
-Further details and the pseudo-code for this planning algorithm are provided in Algorithm~\ref{alg: ScalingNoise}.
+Further details and the pseudo-code for this planning algorithm are provided in Algorithm~\ref{alg: ScalingNoise} in Appendix~\ref{appendix:A}.

 \textbf{Tilted Distribution Sampling.} During the search process, we need to sample the initial noises.
 Due to computational constraints, exhaustively searching the entire noise space is infeasible.
 To increase the likelihood of generating superior results, we sample initial noise from a tilted distribution~\cite{singhal2025generalframeworkinferencetimescaling,qi2024mutualreasoningmakessmaller}.
 Specifically, we construct a high-quality candidate pool by employing four distinct tilted distributions to sample the initial noises.
 These operations are detailed as follows: